 If you are diagnosed with dermatitis herpetiformis, your dermatologist may prescribe dapsone for short-term relief from the itching.
 According to Dr. Zone, the rash responds dramatically to dapsone, usually in 48 to 72 hours.
 People who can’t tolerate dapsone may be given sulfapyridine or sulfasalazine instead, although these drugs are less effective.

 However, you’ll still need to follow a strict gluten-free diet to control your dermatitis herpetiformis.
-Even with a gluten-free diet, dapsone or sulfapyridine therapy may need to be continued for 1–2 years to prevent further DH outbreaks.
+Skin lesions usually clear on the gluten-free diet.
+There are exceptions, however.
+Dapsone or sulfapyridine therapy may need to be continued for 1–2 years to prevent further DH outbreaks.
 In some cases, a diet high in iodine may worsen DH symptoms.
 If you are experiencing DH flare-ups, you should consult with a dermatologist expert in celiac disease to determine if foods or medicines high in iodine are the cause.